DataDog/dd-sdk-reactnative/README.md

     true
 );

-config.versionSuffix = ':ota-3';
+config.versionSuffix = 'codepush.3';
 ```

-If the commercial version of your app is "1.2.44", it will then be reported as "1.2.44:ota-3" in Datadog.
+If the commercial version of your app is "1.2.44", it will then be reported as "1.2.44-codepush.3" in Datadog - a dash (`-`) is automatically added between the version and the suffix.

 You can also completely override the version by specifying the `version` field.
 However make sure you set it correctly, as it will have to match the one specified during the upload of your sourcemaps and other mapping files.

+For more information about limitations on the version field, see the [Tags documentation][15].

 ### User interactions tracking